missMisae/ansible-docker/README.md

 * IT automation and orchestration engine meaning...
   * ansible is a simple **automation language** that allows you to describe an IT application infastructure with *playbooks*
   * automation engine **runs** the playbooks
+## What makes ansible so baller?
+* Ansible is **Agentless** meaning...
+  * no agents or softwares need to be installed on the systems your automating on, only the control node needs to have ansible installed
+  * it's not painful to read- very simpple syntax
+  * it's powerful